hedi0/manga_siteweb/README.md

 Please use descriptive branch names based on the type of change:

-*   `feature/your-feature-name` (e.g., `feature/user-bookmarks`)
+*   `feature/youeature-e` (e.g., `feature/user-bookmarks`)
-*   `bugfix/issue-description` (e.g., `bugfix/login-error`)
+*   `bugfix/issue-deption` (e.g., `bugfix/login-error`)
-*   `refactor/area-of-refactor` (e.g., `refactor/db-connection`)
+*   `refactor/area-of-actor` (e.g., `refactor/db-connection`)
 *   `docs/documentation-update`

 ### Pull Request Process

-1. Fork the repository and create your feature branch from `main`.
+1. Fork your feature branch from `main`.
-2. Ensure your code adheres to the established code style.
+2. Ensure your codeadheres to the established code style.
-3. Write clear, concise commit messages.
+3. Write clear,  commit .
-4. Submit a Pull Request (PR) to the `main` branch of the original repository.
+4. Submit a Pull  (PR) to the `main` branch of  original repository.
-5. Provide a detailed description of your changes in the PR, including any relevant issue numbers.
+5. Provide a detailed  of your changes in the PR,  any relevant issue numbers.
-6. Be responsive to feedback during the review process.
+6. Be responsive to  during the  process.

 ### Testing Requirements

-*   Before submitting a PR, ensure your changes have been thoroughly tested locally.
+*   Before submitting a PR,  your changes have been thoroughly tested locally.
 *   For new features, provide steps to manually test the functionality.
 *   For bug fixes, describe the steps to reproduce the bug and confirm its resolution.

 ## 📜 License Information

 This project is currently **Unlicensed**.
-This means you are not granted permission to use, copy, modify, distribute, or sublicense this software.
-If you wish
+This   are not granted permission to use, copy, modif